 When Tim Ferriss, whose curiosity was aroused, asked him which of his businesses he preferred.
 Mark was quick to answer: “None of them”.

 Mark explained how he had spent 30 years of his life with people that he did not like, doing business.
 He did not enjoy to buy things which he did not need.

 Mark was one of the living dead.
-And this is precisely the purpose of this book: to avoid becoming like that.
+And this is precisely the purpose of The 4-hour workweek: to avoid becoming like that.

 What is the difference between what the author calls the New Rich, and the Deferrers?
 Those who save up everything for the end only to find that life has slipped through their fingers?